kreatolinux/src/man/kpkg_run.8.md

 * prepare(): Files downloaded from SOURCES are extracted by default.
 Use prepare() to prevent this and have custom prepare procedure.
 * postinstall: Post-install function.
 Will run after the package is installed.
 * package_PACKAGENAME: Install function of PACKAGENAME.
 With this function you can package multiple things in the same runfile.
 This may be used for packaging sub-projects easier.
+* NO_CHKUPD: Disables autoupdating thru chkupd.
+False by default.
+This will not prevent chkupd from building the package.
+Will be enabled if it is one of these values; "y, yes, true, 1, on"

 # AUTHOR
 Written by Kreato.